Determine the authorization your app needs to access location data.

 - When In Use

 Your app can use all location services and receive events while the app is in use.
+In general, iOS apps are considered in use when they're in the foreground or running in the background with the background location usage indicator enabled.

 Your app can use all location services and receive events even if the user is not aware that your app is running.
 If your app isn’t running, the system launches your app and delivers the event.